Petlja/PLCT-Server/README.md

   plct serve [OPTIONS] [FOLDERS]
   ```

-Use `plct-serve --help` to se supported options.
+Read [PLCT Server configuration](doc/config.md) for more details on command line options.

 PLCT Server can be [deployed as a FastAPI app](https://fastapi.tiangolo.com/deployment/), or more generally, as a Python ASGI web application that is supported by most web servers and PaaS providers:
-- run the `plct_server.main:app` using an ASGI web server and the `PLCT_SERVER_CONFIG_FILE` environment variable
+- Use an ASGI web server like Uvicorn to run `plct_server.ui_main:app` or `plct_server.rag_main:app`

 - embed the PLCT Server into your FastAPI app (source of the `plct_server.main` module may be a starting point)

-When deploying a PLCT website, the content is included in the deployment, similar to a static website, but with additional server-side processing.
-More dynamic content management and configuration may be implemented in an embedding FastAPI app.

-> TODO: explain each way in more detailes
+Whichever method you use to run the PLCT Server, you can configure it using a configuration file.
+For more details, refer to the [PLCT Server configuration](doc/config.md).

 ## Setting up development environment